 This component allows to easily bring lottie animations into Oxygen, controlling the animation by hovering, scrolling position (relative to any chosen container), cursor position (relative to the animation), clicking or simply leaving to autoplay & loop.

-The lottie component comes with five types of animation control.
+The lottie component comes with six types of animation control.

 The animation will autoplay when the page first loads if in the viewport.
 Otherwise the animation will start playing just as it comes into view, giving the appearance to be always playing to the visitor.